gramineproject/gramine/Documentation/pal/porting.rst

 --------------------------------------

-With a completely implemented PAL, you should be able to run any applications that are currently supported by Graphene on your new platform.
+With a completely implemented PAL, you should be able to run any applications that are currently supported by Gramine on your new platform.
 Please be aware you should not try to build any application binaries on your target host.
 On the contrary, you should build them on a Linux host and ship them to your target host.